top of page

 Emphasize:

-Once a family has established a nutritional foundation of abundant raw fruit and vegetable nutrients, other essential dietary changes can be accomplished gradually, one step at a time.
-There are many different approaches to healthy eating, each with its own group of enthusiastic proponents.
-However, the following principles are common to most healthy dietary systems:
+Although there are many different approaches to healthy eating, each with its own group of enthusiastic proponents, the following principles are common to most healthy dietary systems:

 • Processed foods